 What falls under personal injury law and can you make a personal injury claim yourself?

-Personal Injury claims arise from all sorts of different circumstances and can be broadly broken down into the following four categories and we will explore each category in turn:
+Personal injury claims arise from all sorts of different circumstances and can be broadly broken down into the following four categories and we will explore each types of accidents:

 1. Road Traffic Accidents;